nadees/WebOS-Quasar/README.md

-># WebOS (Revision No. 16 | *No release yet*)
+># WebOS (*AstroGroupSL*)
 * Web-based UI for cross platform kernel operating systems.

     ## Main features of WebOS

-    * Main menu strip at the top middle of the screen.
+    - Main menu strip at the top middle of the screen.

-    * Main bottom strip at the bottom middle of the screen.
+    - Main bottom strip at the bottom middle of the screen.

-    * Mouse interactive animations
+    - Mouse interactive animations

-    * Our new release wallpaper.
+    - Our new release wallpaper.

+    - New HTML apps.

-    * And more many things.
+    - And more many things.

-># *Thanks to everyone who helps develop this project.*
+>## *Thanks to everyone who helps develop this project.*